Azure-Samples/active-directory-dotnet-daemon/README.md

 5. Find the app key `todo:TodoListResourceId` and replace the value with the  App ID URI of the TodoListService, for example `https://<your_tenant_name>/TodoListService`
 6. Find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.

+**NOTE:** The TodoListService's `ida:Audience` and TodoListDaemon's `todo:TodoListResourceId` app key values must not only match the App ID URI you configured, but they must also match each other exactly, including case.
+Otherwise calls to the TodoListService /api/todolist endpoint will fail with "Error: unauthorized".

 ### Step 5:  Trust the IIS Express SSL certificate

 Since the web API is SSL protected, the client of the API (the web app) will refuse the SSL connection to the web API unless it trusts the API's SSL certificate.
 Use the following steps in Windows Powershell to trust the IIS Express SSL certificate.
 You only need to do this once.
 If you fail to do this step, calls to the TodoListService will always throw an unhandled exception where the inner exception message is: